 Emotional triggers are those pesky things that can derail us in a heartbeat.
 But there are ways to keep them in line.
-Here’s what you need to know:

-No one deserves our emotional outbursts.
-But as you get better at knowing how to handle your triggers, there’s so much more happiness waiting on the other side.
+And as you get better at knowing how to handle your triggers, there’s so much more happiness waiting on the other side.